google/eddystone/CONTRIBUTING.md

    This provides consistency throughout the project, and ensures that commit messages are able to be formatted properly by various git tools.

-1. Finally, push the commits to your fork and submit a [pull request][].
+1. Finally, all submissions require review.
+We use pull requests for this, so push the commits to your fork and submit a [pull request][].

 [forking]: https://help.github.com/articles/fork-a-repo
 [style guides]: https://github.com/google/styleguide